 Preparation is the key to dealing with anxiety while training for an event such as a marathon or a snowshoeing race.
 Having a plan will keep you calm, and to also have a backup plan is a good idea just in case your fitness goal has changed.
 If you have been training for a half but you are not ready, then perhaps do a shorter distance.

 Duncan mentions, “The old cliché practice like you play and play like you practice is a good rule of thumb.
 The use of visualization, breathing techniques, and even goal setting are important in the training phase.
 Anxiety for most people is either a physical or cognitive trait.
 Understand how your anxiety manifests and how you respond to it is the first step in taming it,” he adds.

 Do A Warm Up Before You Start

-There are many benefits to warming-up before the race.
-Warming-up helps prevent injuries and also warms up your muscles, which enhance your performance.
+There are many benefits to warming-up before the race, including subsiding any pre-race anxiety.
+Warming-up helps prevent injuries and also warms up your muscles, which enhances your performance.
 Before every race, I normally jog for about 5-10 minutes depending on the distance.
 In my warm-up to fight off pre-race jitters, I will run part of the course to get a better feel for it.
-It is also a good idea to do about a 5 minute cool-down followed by some stretching.
+It is also a good idea to do about a 5-minute cool-down followed by some stretching.

 O’Mahony notes, “Positive self-talk goes a long way to calming the nerves and getting someone in their optimal state of mind.
 Trigger and cue words are good reminders when self-doubt creeps in.
 This can be a power phrase, a single word, or even a tactile thing, such as pulling on a jersey, slapping your leg, pumping up your chest.
 Make it your own and make it have meaning to you.”